Mesele9/AirBnB_clone/README.md

 (hbnb) quit
 $'''
 #### - Non-Interactive Mode
-In Non-interactive mode, the shell will need to be run with a command input piped into its execution so that the command is run as soon as the Shell starts.
+.In Non-interactive mode, the shell will need to be run with a command input piped into its execution so that the command is run as soon as the Shell starts.
 In this mode no prompt will appear, and no further input will be expected from the user.
 '''$ echo "help" | ./console.py
 (hbnb)